SRJPE/JPE-datasets/scripts/juvenile-monitoring-seine-and-snorkel-data/feather-river/feather_seine_2008-2014.md

 ## Summary of identified issues

 -   Not a lot of days sampled per year
--   Only 10 rows that include spring data.
+-   Only 10 rows that include spring data.Data may not be very useful for Spring Run JPE purposes.
+-   TODO need to figure out what is going on with the substrate and cover columns. (waiting to hear back from Casey)

 ## Save cleaned data back to google cloud